whitead/chemhover/README.md

 Using ✨AI✨ to find SMILES and draw them.
 Just select some part or around the SMILES string. *It does take a few seconds to start the AI.* Keep up on [Twitter](https://twitter.com/andrewwhite01) to learn more.
 See demo below.

+## Known Issues

+* Its mouseclick listener can interfere with YouTube (fullscreen, home button)
+* The model loading can affect ability to select

+*So enable it, try it, and then disable it.* I'm working on more granular control on where/when it runs.

 ## AI

 It actually runs a GRU RNN neural network over text to find SMILES (see `py/` for training/data info).
 This is overkill, but heh it's fun.
 Checkout [my book](https://whitead.github.io/dmol-book/) if you want to learn more!